alvinveroy/CodeCompass/RETROSPECTION.md

 - Review all error handling paths within `indexRepository` and `indexCommitsAndDiffs` to confirm they correctly update `currentIndexingStatus` to an error state with meaningful `errorDetails`.
 - Consider if the `overallProgress` calculation can be made more precise in future iterations.
 - Ensure that the `CHANGELOG.md` and `RETROSPECTION.md` files are committed with the correct Git commit ID once these changes are finalized and committed.

+# Retrospection for Git Hooks & .gitignore Management (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- The implementation of helper scripts (`update-gitignore.ts`, `install-git-hooks.ts`) provides a clean and maintainable way for users to set up these features.
+- The `post-commit` hook is straightforward and effectively triggers server-side re-indexing via an HTTP POST request.
+- Adding `CHANGELOG.md` and `RETROSPECTION.md` to `.gitignore` via the script ensures these developer-centric files are not accidentally committed by users of the project as a library, if they run the script in their own consuming project.
+- The use of `fs-extra` simplifies file operations in `install-git-hooks.ts`.
+- Standard output (`process.stdout.write`, `process.stderr.write`) is used in scripts for better control over output streams, which is good practice for CLI tools.

+## What could be improved?
+- The `post-commit` hook currently sends the notification in the background (`&`).
+While this prevents blocking the commit, it also means the user doesn't get immediate feedback on whether the notification was successfully *received* by the server.
+For local development, this is usually fine.
+- The server URL in the `post-commit` hook is hardcoded.
+While `localhost:3001` is a reasonable default, a more advanced setup might allow users to configure this if their CodeCompass server runs on a different host or port.
+This could be managed via a local Git config setting, for example.
+- The scripts assume a Node.js environment for execution.
+While this is consistent with the project, providing pure shell script alternatives for installing hooks might be beneficial for some users, though `ts-node` is already a project dependency.

+## What did we learn?
+- Providing clear setup scripts (`npm run setup:gitignore`, `npm run setup:hooks`) significantly improves the developer experience for optional features like Git hooks.
+- Client-side Git hooks are a powerful way to automate interactions with a development server, but their setup needs to be as simple as possible for users.
+- Managing `.gitignore` programmatically helps enforce project conventions and reduce clutter in repositories.

+## Action Items / Follow-ups
+- Consider adding an optional verbose mode to the `post-commit` hook that waits for the server's response and prints it, for users who want more feedback.
+- Document how users can modify the `SERVER_URL` in their local `post-commit` hook if needed.
+- Ensure the `fs-extra` dependency is clearly documented or handled if these scripts are intended to be run by end-users in diverse environments (though for this project, it's a dev dependency used by project scripts).